GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-channel-list/swipeable-view-delegate.md

 #### Parameters

-  - indexPath: IndexPath of `collectionViewCell` which asks for action buttons.
+  - `indexPath`: IndexPath of `collectionViewCell` which asks for action buttons.

 ### swipeableViewActionViews(for:​)